PatternPattern

 With a global client base and remote workforce to tap into, now’s the time to ask: what is video conferencing?

 The answer is simple: video conferencing is the best way for modern companies to manage internal communications when traditional office setups are phasing out.
-Video conferences are the most efficient and flexible way to collaborate with an evolving team and communicate with clients remotely.

 But you don’t need to rely on ad hoc setups or outdated software.
 From choosing the best software to lighting your workspace like a pro, this guide will help you get set up for video conferencing.